qqskda/qqskda/README.md

 - 💻 I’m currently working on making an app in Swift.

-- 🌱 I’m currently learning Swift.
+- 🌱 I’m currently learning Swift and overall design UIs.

 - 🤔 Eager to learn new stuffs everyday.